ndantonelli/TaskList/README.md

 ![Empty List](./demoPics/home.png)

 This is a prototype app built in React Native.
 It is a task list that you can add tasks to along with a picture.
 It is not overly complex, but it takes a fairly simple idea an adds some cool features.
 The app uses Redux and Redux persist to manage state and make sure that the app repopulates correctly.
-(Screenshots coming soon)

 ## Features
 * Add a task to your list